Mrunalipatil31/Ecommerce_shipping_Data/README.md

 Split data into train and test

-Trained model with 6 different algorithms such as Logistic Regression,K-Nearest Neighbors,Decision Tree,Support Vector Machine,Random Forest,Gradient Boosting
+Trained model with 6 different algorithms such as Logistic Regression,K-Nearest Neighbors,Decision Tree,Support Vector Machine,Random Forest,Gradient Boosting.

 Based on the model eveluation Gradient Boosting Algorithm gives higher accuracy comparatively to other models.